wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![table chart](images/table_chart_v2.png)

-A table chart doesn't support changes to the legend but allows fine-grained customization in the Format tab.
+A **table** chart allows fine-grained customization in the Format tab but doesn't support changes to the legend.

 <table>
 <tbody>